Haïti Ambassador Airlines

 Haiti Ambassador Airlines was an airline based in Port-au-Prince, Haiti.
-It was a private airline operating an international service to New York, USA.
+It was a private airline operating an international service to New York City and Miami.

 History

 The airline was established in April 2002 and started operations in 2003.
-It is owned by Christopher Doyle (48%), Georgemay Figaro, Airline President (48%), Jean-Philippe Padern (2%) and Kathleen Buteau (2%).
+It was owned by Christopher Doyle (48%), Georgemay Figaro, Airline President (48%), Jean-Philippe Padern (2%) and Kathleen Buteau (2%).

 Services

 Haiti Ambassador Airlines operated an international service between Port-au-Prince and New York (John F. Kennedy International Airport) in January 2005.

 Fleet

 The Haiti Ambassador Airlines fleet consisted of 1 Boeing 767-300 aircraft leased from LAN in January 2005.